25 Apr Stories from 25 years of Steps

 2010 – We deliver our first programme in India with a combined London and Indian delivery team.
 One of the Indian associates, Mohan, tells us that we should set up a Steps company in India.
 We have detailed and exciting discussions over the following months, and Steps India is launched later that year!

 2013 – I go on the largest ever Trade Delegation to India fronted by Prime Minister David Cameron.
 I chat to him on the flight out, and tell him about Steps.
 He suggests that we should “come and do some drama for the Cabinet” I decide it’s too cheesy to say “But Prime Minister, surely there is enough drama in the Cabinet already!”
-Robbie wrote a series of blogs about his adventures on the Trade Delegation to India – read more here.
+Robbie wrote a series of blogs about his adventures on the Trade Delegation to India – read Chapter 1 here.

 2016 – We win our biggest ever contract from Transport for London.
 Over a two year period all 26,000 London Bus Drivers and Managers are to attend our Customer Experience Programme.
 TfL have provided us with a custom made training centre in Blackfriars as the delivery venue – and we employ a full time team of 20 to handle logistics and delivery Steps continues to grow!